Playwrighting Dramatists Guild

 This play is also known as The Bear or The Brute.

-Produced by Catskill Mountain Theater, Margaretville, NY, 1989, by The Northeast Theatre, LaPlume PA, 2003, and several community theatres and high schools.
+Produced by Catskill Mountain Theater, Margaretville, NY, 1989, by The Northeast Theatre, LaPlume PA, 2003, and by several community theatres and high schools.

 Go to Directing for photos.